visgl/deck.gl/dev-docs/RFCs/v6.1/improved-lnglat-projection-rfc.md

 **Use fp64-arithmetic module only** - Perhaps the subtraction can be performed on the high-order fp64 value without any fp64 library.
 If not, the full `fp64` shader module is enormous and can slow down shader compilation.
 There is a small `fp64-arithmetic` core module containing the required subtraction method, make sure it is exported from luma.gl.

-### Deprecate `COORDINATE_SYSTEM.LNGLAT_OFFSETS`

-Seems this mode is not very useful other than for performance benefits.
-Not aware of any data sets that are natively encoded in lnglat offsets.
-Might as well drop this mode to clean up both code as well as our coordinate system concepts.

 ## Open Issues

 * Always calculate 64bit attributes in LNGLAT mode? - For LNGLAT layer that don't need to zoom a bit of attribute generation speed could be gained by disabling 64 bit attribute generation.
 Is it worth offering the option to disable this?